benjaminsoellner/DAND_6_VisualizeEMobilityDataInD3js/README.md

 * share with at least 3 other people (Fabian, Carl, Hamid??, Udacity Forum...)
 * include different versions of the visualization (at minimum: initial & final)
 * include all feedback you received from first sketch to the final visualization
+* Carls feedback: Change introductory sentence - it is not clear what is ment with "performance" of batteries
+  * From: "Hybrid and fully electric cars are awesome because they will help us save the planet from burning through more dinosaur juice!
+But temperature of the battery and the way of driving your car can influence the batteries performance"
+  * To: "Hybrid and fully electric cars are awesome because they will help us
+    save the planet from burning through more dinosaur juice!
+But temperature of the battery and the way of driving your car is very important in order to have a long-lasting battery with which you can drive over a long range."

 # Why This Project is Different